AlexMatusevich/node-js-microservices/README.md

 - Validation
 - Data Models
 - Promises.
 Seneca is a callback-based toolkit, but it's pretty easy to use it with promises.
 [See for more details](http://senecajs.org/tutorials/seneca-with-promises.html).
-- Tests: Mocha.
-It's pretty easy to implement a few test using Mocha.